 - We're living in the age of instant gratification!
 Delayed gratification can mean decreased interest.
 Plus, not all potential readers who see the pre-order offer will jump at it.
-They reason that it won't be available for a while and figure they'll get it when it publishes, resulting in lost sales if a continuous promotion is not done.
+They'll reason that it won't be available for a while and figure they'll get it when it's published, resulting in lost sales if a continuous promotion is not done.
 This increases marketing costs.

 © 2016 Heidi Thorne

 Heidi Thorne (author) from Chicago Area on October 13, 2016: